 Sorry, we're all out of…

-Sometimes, a bartender just doesn't want to make a complex, multi-step drink.
+In fact, coffee isn't the only thing your bartender might be lying about.
+If a bartender just doesn't want to make a complex, multi-step drink they might use this excuse.
 Maybe it's a rush time and your order will take too long, maybe they're just tired, or maybe you've annoyed them somehow, but per Saucey, often if a bartender tells you they are all out of an ingredient needed for your order, that could be a fib.

 I think you've had enough